 No matter when you become a parent, you’ll likely have some major expenses.
 The good news is, it is possible to save money while raising kids.
 Here are some tips to consider:

 • Look for ways to lower housing expenses.
-Housing is the number-one expense for families, so finding ways to trim expenses there can really help you save.
+Housing costs are the number-one expense for families, so finding ways to trim expenses there can really help you save.
 For instance, if you’re planning to move, you may want to expand your search to include smaller, less expensive homes located in neighborhoods with lower property taxes.

 • Purchase secondhand clothes.
 Kids tend to outgrow their clothing quickly.
 Rather than spend a lot on new outfits, shop secondhand whenever possible.
 Tag sales, thrift stores, and consignment sites are all good places to explore.